This document desribes a «break-glass» mechanism based on SSH certificate-based authentication with authorization implemented via NSS and PAM modules

 - Host-based

-authentication is an extension of public key authentication where there is CA role for enhancement security.
+Certificate-based authentication is an extension of public key authentication where there is CA role for enhancement security.
 It uses three main components: a private key, a public key, and a certificate signed by the CA.

-authentication phases are:
+Certificate-based authentication phases are:

 - client sends

-message - username is not valid then server sends either
+SSH_MSG_USERAUTH_REQUESTmessage - username is not valid then server sends either

-or authentication method list - client sends SSH certificate signed by a trusted CA to the server
+SSH_MSG_USERAUTH_FAILUREor authentication method list - client sends SSH certificate signed by a trusted CA to the server

 - server makes the following verifications: